waveywaves/mirrord-kafka-debug-example/BLOG.md

 - A producer service that publishes messages to a Kafka topic
 - A consumer service that reads messages from the same topic

-The following architecture diagram assumes that we are deploying our application and Kafka in Kubernetes.
-This guide is meant to be used along with the [example repo](https://github.com/waveywaves/mirrord-kafka-debug-example) based on which follows the same architecture.
+The following architecture diagram shows the basic setup of our Kafka application in Kubernetes without mirrord.
+It illustrates how the producer sends messages to the Kafka broker, and how the consumer reads these messages in a standard deployment:

 ![Architecture Diagram - Setup without mirrord](images/setup%20without%20mirrord.png)